-A particularly interesting subset in the new research corpus are eleven recordings (both headset- and larynx microphone recordings) of three-voiced male funeral songs called Zar in Svan and Zari in Georgian.
-These are believed to represent one of the oldest forms of collective music making in Georgia (Bolle-Zemp, 1997; Kalandadze-Makharadze, 2004).
-An interesting personal account of the context of this ritual has been given by Brae (2011).
+A particularly interesting subset in the new research corpus are eleven recordings (both headset- and larynx microphone recordings) of three-voiced male funeral songs called zär in Svan and zari in Georgian, belonging to five different variants.
+Zär are believed to represent one of the oldest forms of collective music making in Georgia (Bolle-Zemp, 1997; Kalandadze-Makharadze, 2004).
+An interesting personal account of the context of this ritual has been given by Bray (2011).

-Musically, these songs are very special in that they essentially lack clear mnemonic anchor points (e. g. a pronounced rhythmical structure) which facilitates learning and memorisation of the music.
+Musically, these chants are very special in that they lack clear mnemonic anchor points (e. g. a pronounced rhythmical structure) which facilitates learning and memorisation of the music.
+According to one of the informants whom we met in Zargash during our field expeditin in 2016, “zär can not be learned, one has to grow up with them”.
 This notwithstanding, these 3–5 minute long pieces are not improvised.
-Two different recordings of the same 5 min long Zar in Zargash performed by the same singers for example, turned out to be more or less identical.
+Two different recordings of the same 5 min long zär in Zargash, performed by the same singers for example, turned out to be more or less identical.

-What adds to the special character of this music is the fact, that in the majority of the recordings the singers increase the pitch more or less linearly as a function of time.
-The steepest observed increase reaches 100 cents/min.
-As a consequence, the used pitch inventory continuously changes over time, making classical transcriptions practically impossible as it would require to continuously add accidentals, which would wrongly suggest (musically meaningless) key changes, just to accomodate the pitch shift.
+What adds to the special character of this music is the fact, that in the majority of the recordings the singers increase the pitch more or less continuously as a function of time.
+The steepest observed increase reaches approximately 100 cents/min.
+As a consequence, the used pitch inventory continuously changes over time, making classical transcriptions practically impossible as this would require to continuously add accidentals, which would wrongly suggest (musically meaningless) key changes, just to accomodate the pitch rise.

 Bolle-Zemp, S. (1997).
 Mehrstimmige Wehrufe, Georgica, pp. 134–148.